salekd/rpi_hadoop/README.md

 192.168.50.12	hadoop-slave2
 ```

-You can check your lacal network settings on all three Raspberry Pi's and ping the internal hosts:
+You can check your local network settings on all three Raspberry Pi's and ping the internal hosts:

 ```
 ip -4 addr show dev eth0 | grep inet